 Next Chance: Chicago

 The next opportunity to break the streak comes tomorrow night, when they host the Chicago Bulls, who lost 107-104 in their previous visit to in November.
 That victory gave Philadelphia a 3-0 record to start the season, following wins over Miami and Washington.
-Those wins over three of the Eastern Conference’s present top five has to seem like an eternity ago to suffering fans and NBA betting enthusiasts who might have had high hopes after that hot start.
+Those wins over three of the Eastern Conference’s present top five has to seem like an eternity ago.
+Suffering fans and NBA betting enthusiasts might’ve had high hopes after a hot start.

 While the bottom has fallen out for the 76ers after starting so well, the Bulls have overcome a bad start to mount a challenge for the East’s #3 seed.
-Many expected little from Chicago when Derrick Rose went down in late November and even less when Luol Deng was traded to the Cavs in January.
-But after a 9-16 start, the Bulls have rocketed up the NBA standings and now sit fourth in the East at 37-30, one game behind Toronto and one and a half games ahead of the Wizards.
+Many expected little from Chicago when Derrick Rose went down in late November.
+Less was expected when Luol Deng was traded to the Cavs in January.
+But after a 9-16 start, the Bulls have rocketed up the NBA standings and now sit fourth in the East at 37-30.
+Chicago is one game behind Toronto and one and a half games ahead of the Wizards.
 Thus far in 2014, the Bulls are 25-12, which is the same record that the conference-leading Indiana Pacers have posted in that time.

 Despite how well the Bulls have played over the last few months, there might be reason to feel a tinge of optimism that the streak could come to an end tomorrow night.
 In last night’s 99-90 loss at Indiana, the 76ers actually led after the first quarter and were down only three heading into the final stretch.
 However, Carter-Williams missed a three that would have tied the game with 2:15 left, and the Pacers closed it out from there.